-Often, having made the decision, we are impatient to start seeing a counsellor.
+Often, having made the decision to seek a therapist, we are impatient to get going.
 And there is little to go on simply looking at websites and calling cards.
 However I have deliberately presented this page in a way that gives you a flavour of what I am like, to help you choose.
 Even after we meet for the first time or first few times, you are under no obligation to continue working with me.
 For longer term work especially, you will want to choose the counsellor who is the right therapeutic partner for you.

 If you have any questions or would like to book an appointment, please contact me (scroll down) using the form or contact details below.
 My fee for a 50 minute session is £50, payable by card or cash.

 It's hard to say how I was drawn to counselling.
 It seemed so obvious at the time, yet so hard to put into words.
 Often, trying to make sense of our thoughts and feelings is what we're dealing with as humans, and that can sometimes be difficult or distressing.

 After working in the engineering then financial sectors, I studied counselling, attaining a PgDip in 2007, then an MSc in 2008.
 Working part time for ten years, I finally left my job in financial services in 2017, and now with twelve years of post-qualification experience, I offer counselling at Eyre Place Osteopathic Practice in Edinburgh's New Town, and from September 2019 in Edinburgh's Grange area, close to the University.

 I am a registered member of BACP and consequently practise within their ethical framework, which includes minimum levels of supervision and continuing professional development.